Skip to content

 Require More Skills

-If D-Prep is meant for intermediate to advanced, spell out some specific prerequisites.
+If D-Prep is meant for intermediate to advanced, then spell out some specific prerequisites.
 You said it yourself: “This course is designed to prepare students for a full Denali expedition”.
-That should mean you’re not ready for this level without extensive backpacking experience, working knowledge of mountaineering gear, knowing how to tie basic knots and a decent understanding of hauling systems.
+That should mean you are not ready for this level without extensive backpacking experience, working knowledge of mountaineering gear, knowing how to tie basic knots and a decent understanding of hauling systems.

 AMS did send us the book, Glacier Mountaineering, to read as homework: